Energizer (NYSE:ENR) Updates FY 2021 Earnings Guidance

-Energizer (NYSE:ENR) updated its FY 2021 earnings guidance on Monday.
-The company provided earnings per share guidance of $3.300-$3.500 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.470.
+Energizer (NYSE:ENR) issued an update on its FY 2021 earnings guidance on Monday morning.
+The company provided earnings per share (EPS) guidance of $3.300-$3.500 for the period, compared to the Thomson Reuters consensus estimate of $3.470.
 The company issued revenue guidance of $2.97 billion-$2.99 billion, compared to the consensus revenue estimate of $2.94 billion.

-Several brokerages have recently weighed in on ENR.
-Citigroup lowered their price objective on shares of Energizer from $51.00 to $42.00 and set a neutral rating on the stock in a research note on Monday, August 9th.
-Zacks Investment Research upgraded shares of Energizer from a sell rating to a hold rating and set a $43.00 target price on the stock in a research note on Wednesday, August 18th.
-Deutsche Bank Aktiengesellschaft increased their price objective on shares of Energizer from $54.00 to $56.00 and gave the company a buy rating in a report on Monday, May 3rd.
-Finally, Morgan Stanley cut their price objective on shares of Energizer from $56.00 to $51.00 and set an overweight rating for the company in a report on Tuesday, August 10th.
-Four research analysts have rated the stock with a hold rating and five have given a buy rating to the company.
-The company has a consensus rating of Buy and a consensus price target of $49.89.
+Several equities analysts recently issued reports on the stock.
+Deutsche Bank Aktiengesellschaft lifted their price target on shares of Energizer from $54.00 to $56.00 and gave the company a buy rating in a report on Monday, May 3rd.
+Citigroup reduced their price objective on Energizer from $51.00 to $42.00 and set a neutral rating on the stock in a research note on Monday, August 9th.
+Morgan Stanley reduced their price objective on Energizer from $56.00 to $51.00 and set an overweight rating on the stock in a research note on Tuesday, August 10th.
+Finally, Zacks Investment Research raised Energizer from a sell rating to a hold rating and set a $43.00 price objective on the stock in a research note on Wednesday, August 18th.
+Four investment analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
+Energizer currently has a consensus rating of Buy and a consensus target price of $49.89.

-The firm also recently announced a quarterly dividend, which will be paid on Tuesday, September 14th.
-Stockholders of record on Tuesday, August 24th will be given a dividend of $0.30 per share.
+The business also recently declared a quarterly dividend, which will be paid on Tuesday, September 14th.
+Stockholders of record on Tuesday, August 24th will be paid a $0.30 dividend.
 The ex-dividend date is Monday, August 23rd.
-This represents a $1.20 annualized dividend and a dividend yield of 3.11%.
-Energizer’s dividend payout ratio (DPR) is 51.95%.
+This represents a $1.20 dividend on an annualized basis and a dividend yield of 3.07%.
+Energizer’s dividend payout ratio (DPR) is presently 51.95%.

-In other news, CFO Timothy W. Gorman acquired 5,875 shares of the firm’s stock in a transaction that occurred on Wednesday, August 11th.
-The stock was purchased at an average cost of $40.89 per share, for a total transaction of $240,228.75.
-Following the completion of the acquisition, the chief financial officer now directly owns 86,462 shares of the company’s stock, valued at approximately $3,535,431.18.
-The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Insiders own 1.41% of the company’s stock.
+In other news, CFO Timothy W. Gorman bought 5,875 shares of the business’s stock in a transaction on Wednesday, August 11th.
+The shares were bought at an average cost of $40.89 per share, for a total transaction of $240,228.75.
+Following the completion of the acquisition, the chief financial officer now owns 86,462 shares in the company, valued at approximately $3,535,431.18.
+The acquisition was disclosed in a document filed with the SEC, which is available through this hyperlink.
+1.41% of the stock is owned by company insiders.

 Energizer Holdings, Inc manufacturers and markets batteries and lighting products.
 It also designs and manufactures automotive fragrance and appearance products.
 The firm’s brands include Bahama & Co, Bahama & Co, Eagle One, Nu Finish and STP.
 The company’s products include household batteries, specialty batteries, and portable lighting.